 Lake Grundl (Grundlsee)

-This lake is also known as the “Styrian Sea” and is the largest in the state of Styria.
+People also know this lake as the ‘Styrian Sea,’ and it ranks as the largest in the state of Styria.
 At Lake Grundl, you can rent boats by the hour and sail enjoyably.
 It is also possible to swim in it during the summer months.

 Map: